DBA Army Sets

 ANC30007 - Alexandrian Macedonian 355BC-320BC

-This represents the army of Philip II (355BC-336BC), Alexander the Great (336BC-329BC) and the regent Antipater (334BC-320BC).
-The bulk of the infantry was formed into the phalanx, armed with the deadly sarissa, which was used to pin the enemy to the fron
+TThis represents the army of Philip II (355BC-336BC), Alexander the Great (336BC-329BC) and the regent Antipater (334BC-320BC).
+The bulk of the infantry was formed into the phalanx, armed with the deadly sarissa, which was used to pin the enemy to the front whilst the Companion cavalry delivered the decisive blow from the flanks.
+The army was highly mobile employing well-trained light infantry.

 • ANC30012 - Kappadokian 330BC-322BC & 300BC-17AD